-The changes and bug fixes introduced by MongoDB include the following:
+The bug fixes, provided by MongoDB and included in Percona Server for MongoDB, are the following:

-• Fixed delays in establishing egress connections on mongos due to delayed responses from libcrypto.so
+- Fixed delays in establishing egress connections on mongos due to delayed responses from libcrypto.so - Allowed replication state changes to interrupt lock acquisition.
+This interruption fixes deadlocks that may occur when a primary node steps down with profiling enabled.

-Find the full list of changes in the MongoDB 4.4.10 Community Edition release notes.
+Find the full list of changes in the MongoDB 5.0.4 Community Edition release notes.